About us

 In September 2003, Robrecht Paternoster, an engineer with a passion for music, embarked on an ambitious project: perform Camille Saint-Saëns' majestic Symphony for Orchestra and Organ.
 A contract was signed with the Brussels Youth and Music Orchestra to bring "Saint-Saëns for the Youth" to life but faced a significant setback: the intricate orchestral scores proved too challenging for the young musicians, leading to the concert’s cancellation.
 Robrecht’s dream performance was suddenly out of reach, but he was dedicated to reach his dream performance.

-In early 2004, Robrecht crafted a "Music Minus Organ" version of a commercial recording of the symphony, adjusting the pitch to account for the natural variance of the organ caused by temperature changes.
+In early 2004, Robrecht crafted a "Music Minus One" version of a commercial recording of the symphony, adjusting the pitch to account for the natural variance of the organ caused by temperature changes.
 On April 12, 2004, the concert finally took place in the magnificent Brussels Cathedral, where he played the new Grenzing Organ alongside a digital orchestra.

 First versions